indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 				- If you do not do this, you will get instantaneously killed by Apocalymon after a few seconds.
 		- Round 6 through 8 return to simple mechanics.
 		- Round 9, Mastemon, is pretty simple.
 She only has poison circles and a special mechanic at 50% and 30%.
 			- At 50%, she summons a LadyDevimon and an Angewomon mob.
-The LadyDevimon mob has extremely high HP and is unkillable, while the Angewomom mob is very weak and killable.
-Kill the Angewomom to receive an item that, when used on the LadyDevimon, instantly kills it.
+The LadyDevimon mob has extremely high HP and is unkillable, while the Angewomon mob is very weak and killable.
+Kill the Angewomon to receive an item that, when used on the LadyDevimon, instantly kills it.
 			- At 30%, she repeats the mechanic but summons 2 LadyDevimons/Angewomons.
 		- Round 10, Millenniummon, mainly casts different meteor circles and has a special mechanic at 30%
 			- At 30%, he will cast giant poison circles on each player.
-It is recommended to drop the poisons in each corner of the map to give enough space for second part of this mech.
+It is recommended to drop the poisons in each corner of the map to give enough space for the second part of this mech.
 			- After he casts the poison, he will do 10 split-stack circles in a row.
 The visual indicators on these attacks are **meant to trick you**.
 There's a special order, regardless of the circle type.
 				- Split -> Split -> Stack -> Stack -> Stack -> Split -> Stack -> Split -> Stack -> Split
 		- Round 11 through 13 have simple mechanics again, but hit much harder than the previous rounds.